Janeane Garofalo: Writing

-Political views
+Political and religious views

 Garofalo has been open and outspoken regarding her liberal political views.
 She is a feminist.
 In an interview for Geek Monthly magazine, she stated that she was raised in a conservative family.

 She has appeared with political figures such as Ralph Nader (whom she supported in the 2000 election, but opposed in 2004) and Jello Biafra at various events.
 In 2007, Garofalo described herself as an atheist, and participated in a radio interview by Freethought Radio, a show by the Freedom From Religion Foundation.

-She became more prominent as a progressive when she voiced opposition to what became the 2003 Iraq War, appearing on CNN and Fox News to discuss it.
+She became more prominent as a liberal when she voiced opposition to what became the 2003 Iraq War, appearing on CNN and Fox News to discuss it.
 She said that she was approached by groups such as MoveOn.org and Win Without War to go on TV, because these organizations say that the networks were not allowing antiwar voices to be heard.
 Garofalo and the other celebrities who appeared at the time said they thought their fame could lend attention to that side of the debate.
 Her appearances on cable news prior to the war garnered her praise from the left and spots on the cover of Ms. and Venus Zine.
 Garofalo has had frequent on-air political disputes with Bill O'Reilly, Brian Kilmeade, and Jonah Goldberg.